 - Standard Memory Foam – This refers to memory foam that does not feature additional formulations or infusions – the density range can be 2.5 to 7 lbs.
 Standard memory foam will have a slower response and is more likely to trap heat than specialty memory foam.

-- Gel Memory Foam – One of the big innovations in the market has been to infuse gel beads into memory foam; the gel will act as a conductor to draw heat away, which helps make for a cooler sleeping surface.
+- Gel Memory Foam – What is gel memory foam?
+Well, one of the big innovations in the market has been to infuse gel beads into memory foam; the gel will act as a conductor to draw heat away, which helps make for a cooler sleeping surface.
 Some studies show that this can be a fairly effective way to prevent the foam from overheating, but the effect may be limited.

 - Plant-Based Memory Foam – Some memory foam has a portion of it replaced with bio-based foam (typically from soy).
 This makes the foam a little more “green,” even if it is only 25 to 30% plant-based; bio-based foam can also be more breathable.